xcomfan/xcomfan.github.io/gitref/branching.md

 If you have a tracking branch set up `git pull` will lookup what server and branch your current branch is tracking, fetch from that server, and then try to merge in the remote branch.

+[comment]: <> (TODO: Try the above workflow.
+If you rebase on origin/master doesn't that change the remote?)

 # Rebasing

 Rebasing is an alternative approach to merging for integrating changes from one branch to another.
 Rebasing replays changes from one line of work onto another in the order they were introduced, whereas merging takes the endpoints merges them together.